LDSSA/ds-prep-course/README.md

 or VMWare.
 If you are using MacOS or Linux you can skip this section.

-If you are using windows 10 we suggest using WSL (see bellow), if you are using an older Windows version we also support running a virtual linux machine with WMWare.
+If you are using windows 10 we suggest using WSL (see bellow), if you are using an older Windows version we also support running a virtual linux machine with VMWare.

 #### Windows 10 Setup